Corentin-Lcs/Corentin-Lcs/README.md

 > I am currently a student at IUT de Paris - Rives de Seine and I am in the first year of BUT Informatique.

+> I would like to become an artificial intelligence or cybersecurity engineer.
+My motto : "What is done is no longer to be done".

  or <http://www.example.com>

 > **Note**